NRCsecLab/Azure-LM/README.md

 # Azure-LM

-This repository contains the source code and data used in the paper:
+If you use this code or data, please cite our paper:

 ```bibtex
 @inproceedings{mamun2025synthetic,